 Old dog syndrome can look alarming, but thankfully it’s usually not as devastating as it appears.
-Integrative veterinarian Dr. Julie Buzby explains the signs, diagnosis, treatment and outlook for old dog syndrome to help dog parents navigate this condition with their senior dogs.
+Integrative veterinarian Dr. Julie Buzby explains the signs, diagnosis, treatment, and outlook for old dog syndrome to help dog parents navigate this condition with their senior dogs.

-“He had a stroke!” a heartbroken dog mom told me through her tears.
-“Murray was completely fine last night, and now this morning he can barely even stand up.
-He wouldn’t touch his breakfast either.”
+“My dog was completely fine last night, and now this morning he can barely even stand up.
+He wouldn’t touch his breakfast either.
+I think he’s had a stroke,” a heartbroken dog mom told me through her tears.

 What is old dog syndrome?